build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Here we can see the name resolution was successful!
 That `PING host-h.local (4.0.0.108)...` shows that `host-c` knows that `host-h` resolves to `4.0.0.108`.
 It can now send packets to that IP in order to complete the `ping`.
 But let's look at what was involved in performing that name resolution.

-### Let's see that again, this time with more detail

->**📝 NOTE:**
-> When a machine resolves a name, it will commonly cache the results to make future lookups faster and easier.
-We want to watch the full name resolution process happen again, so in this case, that caching isn't doing us any favors.
-You may need to run `restart` to get a clean environment, then run `avahi-daemon --daemonize` on `router-3` to follow along on this section.

-We're going to re-run that `ping` on `host-c`, but this time we need a few more terminal sessions open to watch what's happening on each machine:

-* `host-h`: run `tcpdump -n`
-* `router-3`: run `tcpdump -nvvvi eth0`
-* `router-3`: run `tcpdump -nvvvi eth1`
-* `host-c`: run `tcpdump -n`
-* `host-c`: run `ping host-h.local -c2`

-Make sure you keep track of which interface is on which network for `router-3`.
-We want to be able to examine the packets running through each machine, and knowing the interface will help you understand the story!

-All this output is a little overwhelming.
+Just like we saw before, the rest of this output is a little overwhelming.
 You can click on each command to see the full output block of what we saw when we ran these commands on our machines.

 <details>
 <summary><b>host-h: tcpdump -n</b></summary>